edgeimpulse/workshop-privacy-friendly-adverstising-panel/README.md

 This makes the model run without an internet connection, minimizes latency, and runs with minimum power consumption.
 Edge Impulse can package up the complete impulse - including the preprocessing steps, neural network weights, and classification code - in a single C++ library or linux executable that you can include in your embedded software.

-#### Running the impulse on a Linux-based device
+*For this tutorial, we are using a Raspberry Pi but the following procedures should work on any linux x86 or MacOS devices.*

  From your Raspberry Pi, make sure to install the dependencies.
 You can find the procedure on the [Edge Impulse documentation website](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-cpu-gpu-targets/raspberry-pi-4)

 From the terminal just run `edge-impulse-linux-runner --clean`.
 This will build and download your model, and then run it on your development board.
 If you're on the same network you can get a view of the camera, and the classification results directly from your dev board.
 You'll see a line like: